Thick Toenails: Causes and Treatment

 Meanwhile, for other circulatory problems, Newburger says that preventative action is possible.
 “If clients want to help keep their nails looking normal, support hose or socks can help in cases of sluggish circulation,” she suggests.
 “When feet are swollen at the end of the day, that’s a telltale sign, and people with this symptom are also more likely to have thick toenails.”
 If your client complains of swollen feet, or you notice this during a pedicure service, suggest this course of action to save her from additional issues, such as thickened toenails or varicose veins, down the road.

 Nail techs faced with clients who already have thickened toenails may wonder what they can do to help them.
-Luckily, you can take several steps to provide relief.
+Luckily, you can take several steps to provide relief and gradually get rid of thick toenails.
 As with any client, commit to proper sterilization before and after each service.
 If thickened nails are accompanied by fungus, bacterial infections or crumbliness, these steps are crucial.
 “Make sure there are no breaks in the skin or nail, which is more likely to produce infection,” emphasizes Jorizzo.
 “Also be careful working around the cuticles or underneath the ree edge; if the seal is broken, there’s an open space for bacteria or yeast to grow.”
 If a nail is crumbly and has flaky residue underneath the free edge, avoid scraping that out; this may be present in clients with psoriasis.
 Ultimately, for any nail issue that shows “gross distortion,” says Jorizzo, refer the client to a podiatrist or medical professional.
 For nails that are still intact, it’s acceptable to gently file down the nail as long as you don’t file it too thin (this can increase the possibility of infection).

 Newburger offers additional tips for thick toenails: For age-related thick or curling nails, recommend the client dissolve some of the excess keratin a few days before the appointment using an over-the-counter keratolytic, such as Carmol 20 (a 20% urea lotion), salicylic acid gels (up to 6% concentration) or AHA products; this will enable you to trim the nails more easily.
 “If nails are polished, this step won’t be effective, but layered on bare nails daily leading up to an appointment, keratolytic or salicylic acid products will make the nails softer,” Newburger explains.
 “In the salon, a tech prepping nails with such products can also make them easier to trim.
 She can soak the client’s feet with a salicylic acid-containing product dissolved in a foot bath.”